ByRafaelSystem/Project-Diablo-Lite-magisk-ksu-apatch/README.md

 1. Download the ZIP from [Releases](https://github.com/ByRafaelSystem/Project-Diablo-Lite-magisk-ksu-apatch/releases)
 2. Open Magisk / KSU / APatch
-3. Install the ZIP
+3. Install the module from the ZIP
 4. Reboot your device
-5. Open the **WebUI** — Diablo is already working automatically
+5. Open the **Project Diablo Lite app** — DiabloAI is already running automatically

-### 🆕 What's new in v2.0.5

-* **Diablo Boost** — Network optimization (4 MB TCP/UDP buffers, tcp_fastopen, low latency, WiFi power save off).
-Toggle from WebUI without reboot.
-* **FastCharge** — Configurable fast charging (default 2000 mA).
-Auto-detects USB and battery nodes.
-Cut-off temperature configurable.
-* **Diablo Protect** — Anti-bootloop system.
-Detects 3 consecutive incomplete boots and auto-disables the module.
-Counter resets on successful boot.
-Notifies the user.
-* **AmeRender (updated)** — Unified render engine: Diablo Render Engine (adaptive SurfaceFlinger by VSYNC), Diablo Render FlowX (GPU MTK/Adreno/Mali/PowerVR + task cgroup), Diablo Render Plus / Facur (dynamic phase offsets by detected FPS).
-Runs once at boot in background.
-* **Zeta** — New script dedicated to locking refresh rate to the panel maximum.
-Detects real FPS via `cmd display dump`.
-* **QCOM Scheduler (new)** — Dedicated functions for Snapdragon: gaming (minimum latency, input_boost 200ms, schedtune.boost 5), balance and save.
-Integrated into `apply_mode`.
-* **Improved DVFSRC** — `dvfsrc_balance` now uses `kakangkuh` (no lock) to let the system regain DDR control in normal mode.
-* **FPSGO per mode** — Gaming Pro and Performance enable `fpsgo_gaming` (no thermal throttle, free boost).
-Balance and Battery call `fpsgo_normal`.
-* **Reinforced game detection** — Uses `dd + tr '\0' '\n'` to read `/proc/PID/cmdline`, filtered by `oom_score_adj < 900` and package format regex.
-More robust on strict Android kernels.
-* **Improved DiabloAI** — Detects AI OFF→ON transition and forces full re-evaluation. `PREV_AI_STATE` avoids redundant checks each cycle.
-* **FastCharge trigger from WebUI** — New `fc_trigger` file detected by the main loop, applies or restores charging current without reboot.
-* **AI log** — Diablo writes a debug log (`diablo.log.ai`) with screen/charging/game on each cycle.
-* **Gamelist** — 522 games included by default.

 ### ❓ FAQ

 **Do I need to configure anything?**
-No. On install it detects your chipset and starts working on its own.
-You can open the WebUI to adjust things, but it's not required.
+No. On install it detects your chipset and starts working automatically with DiabloAI active.

 **What if I want to choose the mode myself?**
-Turn off DiabloAI from the toggle in the WebUI.
-From then on apply the mode you want and Diablo will respect it.
+Turn off DiabloAI from the toggle in the app.
+Your selected mode is respected until you change it.

 **Can I add my own games to the list?**
 Yes.
-From WebUI → Game list you can search, add and remove packages.
+From the app → Game list you can search, add and remove packages.

-**What if the module caused a bootloop?**
-Diablo Protect detects it and auto-disables the module after 3 consecutive failures.
-On the next boot you'll receive a notification.
-You can uninstall from your root manager.

-**Does Diablo Boost affect connection stability?**
-No. It only optimizes kernel buffers and disables WiFi power save.
-Routes and DNS are untouched.
-If you notice anything odd, disable it from the WebUI.
+**Is it compatible with Project Diablo Pro?**
+They are separate modules by the same author.
+Do not install both at the same time.

+**Why doesn't it work well on my custom ROM?**
+Custom ROMs have their own kernel and input tweaks that can conflict with Diablo's.
+Disable the Touch Engine in the app to resolve touch/aim conflicts.

 ---